Karen Pryor Academy Certified Training Partner

 - Professional Trainer Graduate

 Member of the Association of Pet Dog Trainers

 Pet Professional Guild - Professional Member

-Meg Sanders is a Certified Professional Dog Trainer (CPDT-KA) with a wealth of dog training experience and has worked both privately and teaching group classes with owners and their dogs.
+Meg Sanders is a Certified Professional Dog Trainer (CPDT-KA) with a wealth of dog training experience and has worked both privately and teaching group classes with owners and their dogs since 2013.
 Meg graduated with distinction as a Karen Pryor Academy Certified Training Partner (KPA CTP), which is an industry leader in scientifically sound, positive and humane animal training methods.
-Meg is also a certified Separation Anxiety Specialist (SAPT), using the most up-to-date, humane and safe training methods to help dogs recover from anxiety of being left home alone.
+Meg is also a certified Separation Anxiety Behavior Consultant and Training Specialist (CSAP-BC), using the most up-to-date, humane and safe training methods to help dogs recover from anxiety of being left home alone.

 Having worked as an educator for many years, Meg has a special passion for working with all people, including young children, and strives to ensure clear communication and dog training programs that clients will be able to understand and build upon with their dog.
 She has brought a variety of programs to children and schools, including bite-prevention education and educational programs about service animals.
 She is committed to continuing her own education as well through workshops, seminars and conventions, and is an active member of the dog training community, collaborating and learning alongside fellow trainers.